George Cave, 1st Viscount Cave: Background and education

 Cave was born in London, the son of Thomas Cave, Member of Parliament for Barnstaple, and his wife Elizabeth, daughter of Jasper Shallcrass.
-He was educated at the Merchant Taylors' School, London and St John's College, Oxford.
-After being called to the bar in 1880, he practised as a barrister for a number of years, being made King's Counsel and recorder of Guildford in 1904.
+He was educated at the Merchant Taylors' School, London.
+He matriculated at St John's College, Oxford in 1874, graduating B.A. in 1878.
+He was called to the bar in 1880 at the Inner Temple.

+Cave practised as a barrister for a number of years, being made King's Counsel and recorder of Guildford in 1904.

 Political career

-In 1906 he was elected Conservative Member of Parliament for the Kingston Division of Surrey, was appointed Vice-Lieutenant of Surrey in 1907, and a member of the Royal Commission on Land Purchase in 1908.
-Having served as standing Counsel to the University of Oxford for two years as well as Attorney General to the Prince of Wales, in 1915 Cave was appointed Solicitor General and knighted.
+In 1906 Cave was elected Conservative Member of Parliament for the Kingston Division of Surrey, was appointed Vice-Lieutenant of Surrey in 1907, and a member of the Royal Commission on Land Purchase in 1908.
+Having served as standing counsel to the University of Oxford for two years as well as attorney general to the Prince of Wales, in 1915 Cave was appointed solicitor general and knighted.
 The following year, he was made Home Secretary in Lloyd George's coalition government, a post he held for three years.
 As Home Secretary, he introduced the Representation of the People Act 1918 and he was very prominent in the debates in the House of Commons on the police strike of August 1918.

 In 1918, Sir George Cave was ennobled as Viscount Cave, of Richmond in the County of Surrey.
-The following year, he became a Lord of Appeal, and chaired a number of commissions, including the Southern Rhodesian commission and the Munitions Enquiry Tribunal.
+The following year, he became a Lord of Appeal in Ordinary, and chaired a number of commissions, including the Southern Rhodesian commission and the Munitions Enquiry Tribunal.
 In 1922, he became Lord Chancellor in Bonar Law's government, and again served in this capacity in Baldwin's first administration.
 He chaired the post war report that led to cuts to the minimum wages and regulation of collective bargaining, recommended by the Cave Committee in 1922.

+Roy Jenkins described Cave as the least distinguished Lord Chancellor in the first three decades of the twentieth century.

+Awards and honours

 Having been appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1921, he was also elected Chancellor of the University of Oxford in 1925, defeating former Liberal Prime Minister H. H. Asquith.
-Asquith was deeply upset by the defeat, partly because he felt that Cave, an old friend, should not have stood against him.
+Asquith was upset by the defeat, partly because he felt that Cave, an old friend, should not have stood against him.

-Roy Jenkins, an admirer of Asquith, described him as the least distinguished Lord Chancellor in the first three decades of the twentieth century.